Domestic Tax Amnesty & the IRS

-While the IRS has placed great emphasis on making an offshore disclosure, it is important to note that they are just as willing to penalize, investigate, indict and prosecute you for failing to report U.S. or Domestic income as well.
+While the IRS has placed great emphasis on international disclosures, it is important to note that they are just as willing to penalize, investigate, indict and prosecute you for failing to report U.S. or Domestic income as well.

 While many of the cases we handle are foreign & international voluntary disclosure cases, many of our cases also combine both domestic and foreign cases — or are domestic based voluntary disclosure cases.